datascience-mobi/02_TissueSpecificAntigens_2021/README.md

 Eberhardt et al. 2010, The role of the PAX8/PPARgamma fusion oncogene in the pathogenesis of follicular thyroid cancer.
 Mol Cell Endocrinol.
 2010 May 28;321(1):50-6. https://pubmed.ncbi.nlm.nih.gov/19883731/

+**GeneCards, Pax8**

+"This gene encodes a member of the paired box (PAX) family of transcription factors.
+Members of this gene family typically encode proteins that contain a paired box domain, an octapeptide, and a paired-type homeodomain.
+This nuclear protein is involved in thyroid follicular cell development and expression of thyroid-specific genes.
+Mutations in this gene have been associated with thyroid dysgenesis, thyroid follicular carcinomas and atypical follicular thyroid adenomas.
+Alternatively spliced transcript variants encoding different isoforms have been described. [provided by RefSeq, Mar 2010]"

 - PCA*

 **k-means**